 Corticosteroids

-Corticosteroids are anti-inflammatory drugs that help reduce airway swelling and inflammation.
-These are super useful for regular relief.
+Corticosteroids are anti-inflammatory drugs that help reduce airway swelling, inflammation, and mucus production.
 They can be administered in various forms: oral, injectable, and inhaled.

 Bronchodilators